-Deliteful pursues and improves the established, powerful and yet flexible Dojo 1.x way of creating custom components and applications - either programmatically or declaratively with HTML markup / web components.
-Thereby, it carefully incorporates strongly needed features
+Deliteful pursues the established Dojo 1.x way of creating custom components and applications - either programmatically or declaratively with HTML markup / web components.

 Moreover, Deliteful comes now with a command line interface (CLI), which improves creation and building of applications.
 Its widget system targets both, desktop and mobile devices with the established profound i18n and a11y support Dojo has always been known for.

 DS: Grammar issues here, in particular the last half “targets both, desktop and mobile devices with the established profound i18n and a11y support Dojo has always been known for.”
 Established profound in what way.
 Does it support the ECMA 402 spec now found in most browsers ( https://www.ecma-international.org/ecma-402/1.0/ )?
 Pedantically, there should not be a comma after the word both, but that’s the least of the issues with the current blog draft.